 Hop off the train at Plunkett Station, or park at one of the car parks nearby, just a couple of minutes from the start of the Greenway.
-Bike rental companies Waterford Greenway Bike Hire and Greenway Waterford Bike Hire are on hand with bikes, e-bikes and even tandems, as well as having all the necessary safety equipment and trailers for the little ones.
+Bike rental company Waterford Greenway Bike Hire is on hand with bikes and e-bikes, as well as having all the necessary safety equipment and trailers for the little ones.

-As you leave the city and weave your way along the banks of the River Suir you’ll soon come across one of ‘the great gardens of the world’ at Mount Congreve Estate Gardens an 18th century Georgian estate.
-There’s a little café where you can eat homemade cakes and scones out on the terrace.
+As you leave the city and weave your way along the banks of the River Suir, you’ll soon come across one of ‘the great gardens of the world’ at Mount Congreve Estate Gardens an 18th century Georgian estate.
+Enjoy a cup of coffee and a slice of their homemade cake out on the terrace of their little café.

-Just 2km further down the Greenway listen out for the toot of the train at the Waterford & Suir Valley Railway where you’ll ride in a restored carriage to see parts of Waterford that can be accessed only by rail.
+Listen out for the toot of the train at the Waterford & Suir Valley Railway, just 2km along the Greenway.
+Park up your bike to take a ride in a restored carriage and see parts of Waterford that can be accessed only by rail.
 After your quick stop, it’s back on the bikes and on to Kilmacthomas.

-Breathe in the sea air and continue to the Durrow Tunnel, a disused railway tunnel, just outside the town of Dungarvan for a look into the area’s recent past.
-Mighty rock walls lined with ferns, moss and drooping trees flank either side of the Greenway as you approach the 382-metre-long, brick-lined tunnel.
+Breathe in the sea air and continue to the Durrow Tunnel, a disused railway tunnel just outside the town of Dungarvan, for a look into the area’s recent past.
 Once home to colonies of bats, the tunnel is now well lit and a favourite for many cyclists.

-Arriving into Dungarvan with 46km of scenic cycling behind you reward yourself with a well-earned meal in The Local.
+With 46km of scenic cycling behind you, reward yourself with a well-earned meal in The Local.
 Run by Donnchadh Gough, a member of the traditional music band Danú, you’ll find live music dancing across the stone floors at the weekend.
-The food menu is hearty and wholesome, think homemade soups, filling sandwiches and seafood platters - exactly what you need after spending a day on the bike.
+Browse the hearty food menu and pick from homemade soups, filling sandwiches, or delicious seafood platters - exactly what you need after spending a day on the bike.

 After your meal, you can turn around and cycle the Greenway back to Waterford or spend the night in the lively harbourside town.
 Rental bikes can also be returned in Dungarvan with a bus service taking you back to your starting point in Waterford 45 minutes away.